 They do top secret work all over the world, keep us safe deep beneath the surface of the ocean, and meet danger head on, and yet how much do you really know about them?
-Your search is finally over – here’s some interesting facts about the Royal Navy…
+Your search is finally over – here’s some fun facts about the Royal Navy…

-1. The Navy is The Oldest Force.
+1. The Navy is the oldest force.

 The navy was founded all the way back in 1660 and is the oldest branch of the British armed forces.